amcquistan/k8s-nlp-sentiment/README.md

 helm install kafka bitnami/kafka
 ```

-You can verify the Kafka install by launching a Kafka client pod on kubernetes.
+You can verify the Kafka install by launching a Kafka client pod on k8s cluster.

 ```
 kubectl run kafka-client \